 Your winning projected ‘Ecliptic’ is inspired by Kenneth Snelson’s linear sculptures.
 How did this idea come about?

-Ecliptic starts as a model that contains three wood sticks.
-While discussing with my profession, he advised me to have a look at Kenneth Snelson’s works.
+Ecliptic starts as a model that contains three wooden sticks.
+While discussing my profession, he advised me to have a look at Kenneth Snelson’s works.
 Those linear sculptures inspired me a lot which initiate my vision of transforming lines into three-dimensional works.

 What were the biggest influences in your life that shaped your Lighting artistic vision?

-My stay in Germany influences me a lot, especially ways of thinking.
+My stay in Germany influences me a lot, especially my ways of thinking.
 Düsseldorf is a cultural and artistic city; I have the opportunity to visit many exhibitions and meet designers.
-Every year; I visit Imm Cologne, Dutch Design Week, and Munich Jewelry Week which allow me to be up to date with the latest information or trades.
-Participating in exhibitions and competitions also pushes me forwards; Design comes from life and hope appears in the design.
+Every year, I visit Imm Cologne, Dutch Design Week, and Munich Jewelry Week, which allow me to be up to date with the latest information or trades.
+Participating in exhibitions and competitions also pushes me forward – Design comes from life and hope appears in the design.

-LIT Lighting Design Award is my first award in the lamp industry.
+The LIT Lighting Design Award is my first award in the lamp industry.
 It has a special meaning for me.
 It means a starting point and also a strong support.
-The bonus from the award is a fund for my future development, though I still need more time to create the new series.
-Ecliptic is a table lamp at the moment, I hope I could continue and finish it as a series which might combine table lamp and suspended lamp together.
+The bonus from this award is a fund for my future development, though I still need more time to create the new series.
+Ecliptic is a table lamp at the moment, I hope I could continue and finish it as a series which might combine table lamps and suspended lamps together.

 What do you think are the biggest challenges and opportunities in the Lighting world today?